TigranDanielyan/engs-2020---undefined/README.md

 # engs-2020---undefined
-How is the program is going to be built and on which Language? the answer js easy and it is Pythoon.
+How is the program is going to be built and on which Language? the answer is easy and it is Pythoon.
 What is my project?
 A program which can play pong for the player.
 When the project will end?